All federal grants and loan disbursement paused by White House

 The memo specifies that the pause will not affect Social Security or Medicare benefits, nor does it include “assistance provided directly to individuals.”

 The freeze on federal assistance is slated to take effect at 5 p.m.
-Tuesday and could impact trillions of dollars.
+Tuesday.
 It marks the latest move by the Trump administration to exert control over federal funding, even that which has already been allocated by Congress.

 “This temporary pause will provide the Administration time to review agency programs and determine the best uses of the funding for those programs consistent with the law and the President’s priorities,” Vaeth wrote.